LorenzoCoronati/local-docker/README.md

 This is a template for local development, mainly targeted for Drupal.

-In short: Drupal's all PHP lives in `./app` -folder, and index.php - the docroot - is in `./app/web/index.php` -folder.
-Composer, Drush and Drupal console should be used within `php` -container:
+In short: Drupal's all PHP lives in `./app` -folder, and `index.php` - the docroot - is in `./app/web` -folder.
+All containers are properly versioned, and none of the containers are updated automatically for projects local environment's long term consistency.

-    # on host
-    $ docker-compose exec php bash
-    # inside php container get status of site in `web/sites/default`
-    /var/www # drush status
+Everything happens in containers, and command `./ld` is the main tool for configuring local, booting it up and so on.

 ## Requirements